 SolDevelo is on it!

-Writing a whole system practically from scratch can’t be an easy task, and it was, in fact, our goal back in 2016.
-We were to develop the 3rd version of OLMIS which was supposed to be a game changer in terms of architecture and overall approach to this solution.
+Writing a whole system practically from scratch can’t be an easy task.
+But it was, in fact, our goal back in 2016.
+We were to develop the 3rd version of OLMIS which was supposed to be a game-changer in terms of architecture and overall approach to this solution.
 OLMIS consists of its core, unalterable part and the second one that is adjusted and modified according to the individual need of a country willing to implement the system.
-Even though the 1st and 2nd versions of OLMIS were up and running in some African locations, they were failing at keeping the core separate from the alterations made for a particular implementation.
+Even though the 1st and 2nd versions of OLMIS were up and running in some African locations.
+They were failing at keeping the core separate from the alterations made for a particular implementation.
 As a result, it was difficult to maintain.
 Also, reusing custom changes already existing in one implementation turned out to be troublesome.

 It is not easy to play a hero

 3rd version was supposed to address all those issues.
 By applying microservices architecture, OLMIS was to become an easily adjustable tool, that could fit into any specific needs of a local health system.
 With our impressive team of 15 developers, we were ready to take on the task of developing the core of OpenLMIS 3.0.